 Based on these factors, it may be possible to lure one mid-sized retailer in these categories to the Belleview Corridor.
 The ESRI Marketplace profile indicates there is a gap in furniture or home furnishing stores in the trade area.
 This type of retailer is a potential target to fill a larger space in the corridor, perhaps oriented more towards home improvement/DIY to complement/co-locate due to the home improvement stores in the corridor.
 At Home is a new store chain that has entered the Denver market with only one location in Broomfield that could be a target.
 The other potential gap is related to sports and recreation.
 There were only two recreation oriented retailers in the larger competitive area.
-As well, the proximity of the South Platte River Corridor trail to the Belleview Corridor may present opportunity for these types of retailers to locate in the corridor, which complement this potential cluster.
+As well, the proximity of the South Platte River Corridor trail to the Belleview Corridor may present opportunity for these types of retailers to locate in the corridor and promote the river trail.
+There is already a bike shop and fly fishing store in the corridor, which complement this potential cluster.
 The Riverside Downs Shopping Center is a good location given its connection to the river trail and the existing retail mix, which includes 24-Hour Fitness.